HOME GENERATORS

 Stationary

-indoor transfer panel isolates home wiring from input lines during utility power failure (see simplified connection diagram).
-The wattage of the available air cooled standby systems intended for home use ranges from 6 kilowatt to 20 kW, so you to figure out the right power level that can supply the whole house including central a/c, sump pump, etc. In automatic mode such a system will start by itself without your involvement when it detects a power interruption.
+(standby) systems are permanently connected to your house and hooked up to a fuel source.
+Normally this would be the same source you use for the heating: natural gas, propane or diesel.
+An indoor transfer panel isolates home wiring from input lines during utility power failure (see simplified connection diagram).
+The wattage of the available air cooled standby systems intended for home use ranges from 6 kilowatt to 20 kW, so you need to figure out the right power level that can supply the whole house including central a/c, sump pump, etc. In automatic mode such a system will start by itself without your involvement when it detects a power interruption.
 Likewise it will shut down when utility voltage is restored.

 Portable

-Then after a short warm up period you can connect it to your equipment.
+devices range from 500 W to almost 20,000 W. When you need to use a portable genset, you have to move it to the place where you want to use it, fill with fuel and start up.
+Connecting portable generator Then after a short warm up period you can connect it to your equipment.
 There are no auto start portables.
 Gasoline and diesel models come with an on-board fuel tank; propane and natural gas models have to be connected to an external tank or fuel line.
-All the devices with an on-board tank have to be refueled several times a day if you load them to their maximum capacity.
+A big disadvantage of the devices with an on-board tank is they have to be refueled several times a day if you load them to their maximum capacity.
+This is something you won't be able to do if gas stations don't work.
+That's why if you decided to go for a portable one I recommend to consider propane or dual-fuel models.

 PROS AND CONS OF DIFFERENT TYPES

+As you realize, all types of gensets have pros and cons.
 Fixed systems provide the highest level of comfort, but of course it comes with a price tag.
-Depending on wattage and options, complete systems with a changeover switch may sell for $3000 to $5000.
-You may also need to spend several thousand dollars for electrical wiring and fuel hook up.
-Before the installation, you will likely need to obtain permits from your utilities and pass the inspections after the work is done.
+Depending on wattage and options, complete systems with a transfer switch may sell for $3000 to $6000.
+You will also need to spend five to ten thousand dollars for electrical wiring and fuel hook up.
+Before the installation, your installer will need to obtain permits from your utilities and pass the inspections after the work is done.
 All this, obviously, takes time.
 So, if you are looking for an emergency generator because there is a hurricane or an ice storm in tomorrow's forecast, it is too late to consider a standby type.
 Another issue is service.
 A hard-wired appliance that weights 400-500 pounds is not something you can easily disconnect and ship back or bring to a repair shop.
 Should you need a repair, you'll have to wait for a service technician to come to your place or for the manufacturer to send you a replacement part.

-Portable generators are much cheaper-- their prices start at around $150 for a 1000W model.
-Unlike stationary devices, they don't have to be hardwired to your house unless you choose to-- their control panel has several outlets of various types into which you can plug cables from your electric loads.
+Portable generators are much cheaper-- their prices start at around $200 for a 1000W model.
+Unlike stationary devices, they don't have to be hardwired to your house unless you choose to.
+Their control panel has several outlets of various types into which you can plug cables from your electric loads.
 This can be both an advantage and a disadvantage.
 On one hand, you can start using such device, so to speak, right out of the box.
 However, this would work only if you want to run "cord and plug" appliances, such as refrigerators and window air conditioners.
 You can just unplug them from the wall outlets and connect via extension cords to the generator.
 However, when it comes to lights, furnaces and everything else that is wired directly into your house electrical lines, you'll face problems powering them up.
 This is something homeowners often don't realize while dealers may neglect to mention to you.
-You might ask, why can't I just hook up my genset to a wall outlet?
-First of all, it is illegal and dangerous to connect any voltage source into any electrical wiring connected to the grid.
-By trying to energize your house you are also feeding voltage back into the utility lines.
-This may hurt line workers or your neighbors who may think the mains is down.
-Aside from this, unless you are the only one who lost power, you would actually be trying to power up all the neighbors houses who lost electricity.
-This would likely overload your generator and trip its circuit breaker.
-Because of all of the above, if you want to run your built-in appliances and lights from a portable backup source you still need a redundant switch.
-In this case it has to be a manual one though.
-Such a connection is the safest one, but you would still have to deal with the professional installation, permits, inspections, etc. Technically, it is possible to isolate your house wiring by flipping the main circuit breaker to OFF position.
-However it leaves a possibility of a human error and I would not do it unless it's a real emergency (see portable generator

-GFCI will trip when you use it with a regular transfer switch.
+Transfer switch addresses safety issue, but will create hurdle to overcome if you buy a portable model equipped with GFCI and grounded neutral.
+In such a model the GFCI will trip when you use it with a regular transfer switch.
 This is something the manufacturers and retailers may not always mention you.
-So, if you choose a genset with GFCI, you need to buy a special 3-pole transfer switch or otherwise disconnect genset's ground wire in the transfer switch.
-In any case, such a setup is still cheaper than a stationary for two reasons: because portables cost less than standbys and because manual switches cost less than automatic ones.
-In case of emergency, if you have no choice and you really need to connect your genset into a wall outlet, first flip the "disconnect switch" on the main service panel.
-This would isolate your house from the outside lines.
-This is not a recommended method though.
-You also need to remember that a standard outlet is rated for 15A.
-So, you can't use it for more than 120x15=1800 volt-amps.
-If you draw a higher current you may overheat the socket and the wires, which is a fire hazard.
+So, if you got a genset with GFCI you need to buy a special 3-pole transfer switch or otherwise disconnect its ground wire.
+In any case, a setup with a transfer equipment is still cheaper than a stationary one for two reasons: because portables cost less than standbys and because manual switches cost less than automatic ones.

 WHAT GENERATOR DO I NEED?